Sorabji Resource Site (SRS)

 Nocturne, “Jāmī” (1928; 28 pp.) Habermann, Michael 2021-04-12 A Duration: 21:19.
 Unpublished, unedited studio recording, June 1980.

 Nocturne, “Jāmī” (1928; 28 pp.) Liang, Eric Xi Xin 2021-04-11 S Duration: 5:41.
 Home recording, 11 April 2021.
 Entitled “Sorabji: Djâmî - progress update on the most fantastical passages yet”.
-The score displayed is the edition by Jonathan Powell.
+The score shown is the edition by Jonathan Powell.

 Nocturne, “Jāmī” (1928; 28 pp.) Liang, Eric Xi Xin 2021-06-19 V, S Duration: 30:38.
 Home recording, 18 June 2021.
 Marked as “[l]earned and refined in approximately 55 hours”.
-The score displayed is the edition by Charles Hopkins.
+The score shown is the edition by Charles Hopkins.

 Nocturne, “Jāmī” (1928; 28 pp.) White, Brendan 2020-08-19 V Duration: 25:29.
-Sorabji’s work begins at 11:00; the same recording, limited to that piece, was posted again on 2021-10-22.
-Recorded from the pianist’s home and given as part of the Glendale Noon Concerts, Glendale City Church, Glendale CA.
+Sorabji’s work begins at 11:00; the same recording, limited to this piece, was posted again on 2021-10-22.
+Recorded at the pianist’s home and performed as part of the Glendale Noon Concerts, Glendale City Church, Glendale, CA.

 Sonata IV for Piano (1928-29; 111 pp.) Liang, Eric Xi Xin 2022-06-18 V, S Duration: 33:06.
 Second movement only.
 Home recording, 18 June 2022.
 Marked as “[l]earned in approximately 70 hours (started in December 2021 [50], resumed June 2022 [20])”.